Rossett Park

-The ground’s current capacity is 3,185 of which 389 is seated.

 Rossett Park has three sides with the primary covered stand, including the modest press area, behind one of the goals.
 The dugout length of the field is behind residences on Rossett Road.
 Marine A.F.C.'s supporters association operates a merchandise shop at the ground.

 History

-Rossett Park has been in use for organized sport since 1884 when rugby union was played on the pitch.
+Rossett Park has been in use for organised sport since 1884 when rugby union was played on the pitch.
 Marine A.F.C. was founded in 1894.
 The club first played its home matches at Waterloo Park, and moved one-mile north to Rossett Park in 1904.

 In October 1949, the Nigerian football team toured the United Kingdom and played its first official matches against amateur and semi-professional clubs.
 Nigeria faced Marine at Rosset Park during this tour.
 While the official crowd was 4,000, many estimated 6,000 to have watched the match.

 Marine defeated Barnsley F.C.
 3 to 1 at Rossett Park in the first round of the 1975–76 FA Cup on 22 November 1975.
 Marine would draw with Hartlepool United F.C. at home in the second round, and lose in the replay at Victoria Park.

-In the 1990s, Marine had won the Northern Premier League on two occasions but had been unable to accept promotion due to Rossett Park’s structural limitations.
+In the 1990s, Marine had won the Northern Premier League on two occasions but had been unable to accept promotion due to Rossett Park's structural limitations.

 Everton F.C. women played its home fixtures at Rossett Park beginning in 1998.
 The club won the National Premier League in this first season.
-Everton women played at Rossett Park through the 2012-2013 season.
+Everton women played at Rossett Park through the 2012–2013 season.

 In January 2011, Marine announced plans to invest £150,000 to renovate the stadium.

-During the 2012 summer off-season, Marine replaced the outdated floodlights with a contemporary four-corner system that met the Football League’s minimum requirements.
+During the 2012 summer off-season, Marine replaced the outdated floodlights with a contemporary four-corner system that met the Football League's minimum requirements.
 The club later built a 130-seat covered stand at the Crosender Road end of the ground.

 On 25 January 2014, the club announced a two-year ground share agreement with North West Counties Premier Division side A.F.C.
 Liverpool that continues in the current season.